Sobrance: Etymology

 The name comes from a Slavic personal name + patronimic suffix -ce, compare with similar Czech name Sebran ("picked up child") and Sebranice.
 The first written record comes from 1409 (Zobranch).
 Older literature can mention also incorrect date 1344.

 History

 In 1910, the town had 1216 inhabitants, 538 Hungarians and 577 Slovaks.
-Before the First World War the town was part of Austria-Hungary.
-After the First World War as a result of the Treaty of Trianon the town became part of newly founded Czechoslovakia and became the capital city of its own district.
-During the Slovak-Hungarian War, Sobrance became part of Hungary.
-During the Second World War the town was heavily damaged and after the war became part of Czechoslovakia again, but did not immediately regain its district status.
-Since the Dissolution of Czechoslovakia, Sobrance has been part of Slovakia.
+Before the establishment of independent Czechoslovakia in 1918, Sobrance was part of Ung County within the Kingdom of Hungary.
+It became the capital city of its own district.
+In 1939, Sobrance was for a short time part of the Slovak Republic.
+As a result of the Slovak–Hungarian War of 1939, it was again part of Hungary from 1939 to 1944.
+During the Second World War the town was heavily damaged.
+On 23 November 1944, the Red Army entered Sobrance and it was once again part of Czechoslovakia, but did not immediately regain its district status.
+Since the Dissolution of Czechoslovakia, Sobrance has been part of independent Slovakia.
 It regained its district town status in 1996.